Drawing images with Perl using GD::Simple

 In these examples a border was added around the image, using CSS, to make it clear what is the size of the actual image. my $img = GD::Simple->new(200, 100); creates the image.
 It accepts two parameters: (width, height).

-The method of the $img object are commands to the "drawing head" or "pen".
+$img object are commands to the "drawing head" or "pen".
 In the above case we set the background color to red using bgcolor and the foreground color (the ink) to be blue using fgcolor.

 The rectangle method will draw a rectangle using the foreground color and filled with the background color.
 The 4 parameters the rectangle method receives are (top left x, top left y, bottom right x, bottom right y) where the the (0,0) coordinates are in the top left corner.
 The next example shows this in a clearer way.